 THE HARDEST BIKE CLIMB IN NORTHERN SPAIN - SPAIN #3 OVERALL

 Radio tower is the top of the climb.

-This is a top 50 World Climb located in northern Spain that PJAMM climbed in June 2018.
-Though this is one of the most difficult climbs in Spain, but we have confirmed that this climb is paved and can be done on a road bike.
-It appears that this climb has been included in the Vuelta a Espana at least once, in 2016: “Today is the turn of the sixteenth stage, the second in Asturias and, again, mountain.
-Short stage of just 118 kilometers between Avilés and Alto del Gamoniteiro, unprecedented summit in the Vuelta a España” (Sexto Anillo).
+This is a Top 100 World Climb located in northern Spain.
+It appears that this climb has been included in the Vuelta a Espana at least once, in 2016: “Today is the turn of the sixteenth stage, the second in Asturias.
+Short stage of just 118 kilometers between Avilés and Alto del Gamoniteiro’s unprecedented summit in the Vuelta a España” (Sexto Anillo).

 This climb begins in Santa Cruza de la Palma on the Canary Island of La Palma.
 This is the third most difficult bike climb in Spain and the hardest on the Canary Islands.

 Roque de Los Muchacho means “Rock of the Boys,” and this is a rocky mound at the highest point on the Island of La Palma.
 Also at the top of this climb are several observatories, with some of the largest telescopes in the world, constructed there because the altitude and dry climate provide for excellent observing conditions.